 It will also be possible for the Data Quality Management tool (see chapter 7.1) to perform all quality checks related to locations with reference to that database.

-Currently the first instance of the locations database is being created as Common Reference Database (CRD) by the stakeholders implementing the TAF Regulation.
-Appendix C shows samples of the XML messages by use of which it is possible to obtain the content of the CRD.
+Currently the first instance of the locations database is being created as Common Reference Database (CRD) by the stakeholders implementing the TAF Regulation EC/62/2006.
+Appendix C shows samples of the XML messages by use of which it is possible to obtain the content of the CRD..

 In the following chapter 6.5.2 it is described how the CRD could satisfy, by use of the subsidiary locations principle, the same special needs of the timetable application whose EDIFACT solution is presented in 6.5.1.